 The Subdistrict adopts an annual budget based on the operating budget submitted to the Subdistrict by the Museum and estimated Subdistrict administrative expenses.
 The annual budget is prepared on the cash basis of accounting, approved by the Subdistrict's Board of Commissioners, and submitted to the District for use in establishing the annual tax levy.
 Expenditures in total may not legally exceed appropriations.
-For the year ended December 31, 2013, expenditures exceeded appropriations in the General fund by \$242,822.
-The overexpenditure occurred due to increased expenses for the Subdistrict and less than anticipated taxes collected.
-The overexpenditure was funded by the General fund's unreserved fund balance and has no detrimental impact on the legally adopted budget.
+For the year ended December 31, 2015, appropriations were within expenditures by \$67,125 in the General fund.